-As delivered dose is not directly controlled in inhaled drug delivery it is one of the primary metrics measured to assess efficiency and clinical efficacy.
-The other critical characteristic for OIPs is particle size, since this influences deposition behaviour in the lungs.
-Generally speaking particles greater than 10 microns will fail to deposit in the lung, but will instead remain in the mouth and throat, whilst particles less than 5 microns will reach the deep lung and be therapeutically available due to the presence of receptors.
-This requirement for very fine particles to penetrate the defences that keep harmful material out of the lung explains why drug release in vivo has historically been considered a secondary issue, with particles in this size range typically assumed to dissolve relatively rapidly, even in the sub-optimal dissolution conditions of the lung.
+As delivered dose is not directly controlled in inhaled drug delivery, it is one of the primary metrics measured to assess efficiency and clinical efficacy.

+The other critical characteristic for OIPs is particle size since this influences deposition behaviour in the lungs.
+Generally, particles greater than 10 μm will fail to deposit in the lung, but will instead remain in the mouth and throat, while particles less than 5 μm will reach the deep lung and be therapeutically available due to the presence of receptors.
+This requirement for very fine particles to penetrate the defences that keep harmful material out of the lung explains why drug release in vivo has historically been considered a secondary issue, with particles in this size range typically assumed to dissolve relatively rapidly, even in the suboptimal dissolution conditions of the lung.
+This situation is now changing with the in vivo fate of inhaled particles now subject to far greater scrutiny, notably for the delivery of drugs for systemic action; dissolution testing for inhaled drugs has become an important area of focus for drug developers and regulators alike.